GPS Tracker Comparison

 The rate at which the website refreshes and displays newly received log data.

+GPS Tracker comparison may also iclude aspects of how the data enerated can be integrated.
 Integration refers to the sharing or movement of data between applications, databases or services in order to increase the overall use and value of data already paid for.
 If you have a need to utilize the GPS tracker data in other areas you want to be sure the GPS vendor offers APIs.
 APIs are an industry standard method of moving data via the Internet in a secure manner.
 Read more